neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ## Case Study on adaptation: exploitation of behavioral patterns

 Behavioral patterns that are stereotyped (ie. FAPs) are, by definition, predictable.
 As you know from [experiments that test for sign stimuli of FAPs](FAPs-sign-stimuli), if a sign stimulus is encountered, then the FAP will be released, regardless of the source of that sign stimulus[^unless-inhibited].
-This *sign stimulus : FAP* pair can be thought of as a code. *Code breaking* describes "inappropriate" release of an FAP by another animal.
+This *sign stimulus : FAP* pair can be thought of as a code. ***Code breaking*** describes the "inappropriate" release of an FAP by another animal.

 [^unless-inhibited]: There are many examples of the effect of a sign stimulus being inhibited by a concurrent, but different, stimulus.
 The effects of sign stimuli can also be enhanced by additional stimuli.

-In solitary ground nesting bee species (that includes the bee families: Andrenidae, Apidae, Colletidae, and Halictidae), females dig nests in which they deposit and provision their fertilized eggs with pollen after mating[^Neff-2008].
+In solitary ground nesting bee species (that includes the bee families: *Andrenidae*, *Apidae*, *Colletidae*, and *Halictidae*), females dig nests in which they deposit and provision their fertilized eggs with pollen after mating[^Neff-2008].

 [^Neff-2008]: [Neff, J.L.
 Components of nest provisioning behavior in solitary bees (Hymenoptera: Apoidea).
 Apidologie 39, 30–45 (2008).](https://doi.org/10.1051/apido:2007055)